Paula's Body Shop

 Modern vs. Ancient Methods

-Modern methods are fine, but often the ancient ways simply work better.
+Modern methods are fine, but often the ancient ways work better.

-Paula evaluates all methods to discover their underlying principles, then enhances their use based on those principles combined with her knowledge of fascia.
+Ms. Mae evaluates all methods to discover their underlying principles, then enhances their use based on those principles combined with her knowledge of connective tissue.
 This evaluation cannot be done through traditional reductionist science - that only works with complicated problems.
 Health problems are complex, not complicated.
 Solving complex problems means understanding the simplicity underneath, first.
 The ancients focused simply on what worked, but became dogmatic in their imagined stories about how they worked.
-Paula encourages modern scientists to dismiss the dogma and get to work discovering the true mechanisms of ancient methods, so that more people can be helped.
+Ms. Mae encourages modern scientists to dismiss the dogma and get to work discovering the true mechanisms of ancient methods, so that more people can be helped.

-Traditional massage, physical and sports therapy, and most fitness programs continue to focus on muscles, and that's exactly why they don't get the sometimes other-worldly healing results of the fascia-oriented therapies.
+Traditional massage, physical and sports therapy, and most fitness programs continue to focus on muscles, and that's exactly why they don't get the sometimes other-worldly healing results of connective-tissue-oriented therapies.
 When we shift gears and see muscles for what they truly are: workhorses that are too often already overworked, it wisely changes the bodywork conversation for the better.
-Our muscles, just like all our organs, glands, vasculature, etc. are highly dependent upon the quality and integrity of their support structures: their associated fascia.
-IOW: The healthier the fasciae, whether superficial or deep, the healthier everything else.
+Our muscles, just like all our organs, glands, vasculature, etc. are highly dependent upon the quality and integrity of their support structures: their associated connective tissue.
+IOW: The healthier the connective tissue, whether superficial or deep, the healthier everything else.
 That makes our connective tissue a lot more important than what most doctors and clinicians are taught: as if it were inert wrapping paper.

 The Missing Link in Bodywork Education and Practice

 When we switch focus from muscles to connective tissue, we exit the realm of healing by relaxation (which is marvelous for emotional issues, but offers only temporary relief from more physical issues,) and enter the fascinating and complex world of healing by clearing obstructions (congestions, adhesions, stuck inflammations, sharp calcifications, and metabolic crystallizations) in the connective tissue, which is responsible for supporting all systems of the body.
-The science is new ... but the clinical work is old for those who explore beyond indoctrination of the muscles.
+The science is new ... but the clinical work is old for those who explore beyond muscle indoctrination.

-Interestingly, removing the fascial obstruction is not much different than removing a stubborn clog from a drain pipe: The waters flow on their own.
-In this case, the blood, lymph, and plasma-like fascial fluids become free to flow, restoring overall health and wellness, naturally allowing the muscles to relax on their own, assuming no underlying bone issues.
+Removing a connective tissue obstruction is not much different than removing a stubborn clog from a drain pipe: The water flows on its own.
+In this case, any blood, lymph, or plasma-like connective tissue fluids that were slowed, stuck, or congested are more free to flow, allowing the body's own immunity to restore overall health and wellness.
 Our bodies do not contain inert pipes, however.
-Over time, the fascia will find and create detours that may lead to restrictions and compensations that start a slow domino-effect to pain and limited range-of-motion.
+Over time, the connective tissue may find and create detours that may lead to compensations that start a slow domino-effect to pain and limited range-of-motion.
 Circulation-wise, if unable to detour, localized edema may result.

 There’s no magic in this.
-It’s fluid engineering within a closed system under pressure, something we need science to start studying in live tissues, so that I don’t have to use plumbing analogies to help explain mechanisms!
+It’s fluid engineering within a closed system under pressure, something we need science to start studying in live tissues, so that no one has to make up analogies to help explain mechanisms!

 Paradigm Shift